phasedchirp/phasedchirp.github.io/cv/index.md

 #### Education:

-**PhD**, Linguistics New York University (September 2015): Research focused on speech perception and quantitative methods in behavioral research, in addition to integrating tools from machine learning to build computational models of cognitive processes.
+ **PhD**, Linguistics.
+New York University (September 2015)

+* Speech perception, quantitative methods, and using machine learning to understand cognitive processes.

-**BA**, Linguistics University of California, Los Angeles (May, 2008)
+**BA**, Linguistics.
+University of California, Los Angeles (May 2008)

 #### Programming Languages:

+Applied Statistics and Machine learning, Bayesian methods, Experimental Design, Data Visualization.
-R, Python, SQL, Stan, Julia, Octave/Matlab.
+Programming experience in R, Python, SQL, Stan, Julia, SAS, Octave/Matlab.

 #### Experience:

+**Kaiser Foundation Health Plan** (May 2017-present)

-**Business Analyst** Kaiser Permanente (5/2017-present) Data analysis and predictive analytics for large-scale healthcare data.
-Integrating predictive modeling tools into ETL processes handling data for millions of Kaiser members.
-Developing automated and interactive anomaly detection tools to monitor data source quality.
+> *Business Analyst*: Data analysis and predictive analytics for large-scale healthcare data.

+> * Integrate predictive modeling tools production ETL processes using SAS/SQL to forecast usage and costs for millions of customers during expansion of Kaiser's data infrastructure.
+* Build automated and interactive anomaly detection in SAS and R to monitor data source quality.
-**Consultant** (9/2015-5/2017)
+* Introduce version control and other development best practices into team workflows.
+* Work to build shared resources and reduce duplication across several predictive modeling projects.

+**Consultant** (September 2015 -- May 2017)

-Built to provide automated, reproduceable, and interpretable data analysis pipelines for academic researchers and businesses.
-Worked closely with clients to develop quantitative models that addressed their business or research questions and constructed data pipelines that processed their raw data into interpretable summaries and visualizations.
+> Worked with clients to build automated, reproducible, and interpretable data analysis pipelines addressing academic and business needs from ingesting raw data to interpretable output.
 Projects included:

-* Bayesian modeling of individual behavior and contextual variability to examine how speakers use socio-linguistic features to construct and present ethnic identity.
+> * Bayesian modeling of individual behavior and contextual variability to examine how speakers use socio-linguistic features to construct and present ethnic identity.
-* Designed and built a webservice for reproduceable analysis of SEO data for RankScience.
-Developed initial design documents, then built and deployed this tool as a webservice using Amazon's Elastic Beanstalk platform for production use.
+* Designed/prototyped/iterated to deployment a web service for reproducible analysis of SEO data for RankScience.
+Deployed in production using Amazon's Elastic Beanstalk platform.

+**Recurse Center** (July 2016 -- September 2016)

+> Self-directed continuing education in programming.
+Projects included:

+> * Prototype tools for real-time/streaming data analysis and machine learning in Haskell.
+* Satirical random number generator using real-time Twitter data as an entropy source.

-**Lab Manager** NYU Phonetics and Experimental Phonology Lab (5/2011-9/2015)
+**NYU Phonetics and Experimental Phonology (PEP) Lab** (May 2011 -- September 2015)

-Developed data collection and analysis pipelines, provided computational support for students and faculty.
+> *Lab Manager*: Developed data collection and analysis pipelines, consulting for students and faculty.

-* Re-built NYU PEP Lab's pipeline for processing and analyzing tongue-shape data, streamlining procedures and reducing space for analysis errors.
+> * Re-built and streamlined tongue-shape analysis pipeline, reduced space for user error, and improved statistical graphics.
-* Replaced complex scripts with higher-level user-friendly interface covering standard use cases and where possible migrated to open-source tools freely available to students.
+* Migrated lab processes to open-source tools freely available to students.

-**Research Assistant** NYU Department of Linguistics (5/2011-8/2014)
-(PIs Lisa Davidson and Colin Wilson, NSF Grant 1052784) Project investigated phonetic and phonological factors in non-native speech perception.
+> *Research Assistant*: Investigated phonetic and phonological factors in non-native speech perception.
+PIs Lisa Davidson and Colin Wilson, NSF Grant 1052784

 #### Publications: